-- Pick in the morning while the temperature is still cool and the berries are firm.
+Pick fruit in the morning when the temperature is still cool, and the berries are firm.

-- Gently place the berries no more than two to three berries deep in berry baskets or picking containers to avoid further bruising during storage.
-For this reason, half-pint containers are recommended for raspberries and pint containers for blackberries.
+Gently place the berries no more than two to three berries deep in berry baskets or picking containers to avoid further bruising during storage.
+Half-pint containers are recommended for raspberries and pint containers for blackberries.

-- Cool the fruit as soon as possible after harvest.
-Coolers should be set at 33 to 35°F with 90% to 95% relative humidity.
-Use room cooling or forced air cooling.
+Cool the fruit as soon as possible after harvest.
+Coolers should be set at 33°F to 35°F with 90% to 95% relative humidity.

-Harvest blackberries at least twice a week.
+Harvest blackberries two to three times a week.
 For pick-your-own and local sales, it is better to pick when the color has a dull appearance to maximize flavor.
-At this stage, berries will have higher sugars but reduced shelf life and are best suited for local markets.
-For shipping, pick blackberries when they are shiny black for acceptable flavor and longer shelf life (Figure 22).
+At this stage, berries will have higher sugars but reduced shelf life, and are best suited for local markets.
+For shipping, pick blackberries when they are shiny black for acceptable flavor and longer shelf life (Figure 13-3).

 Postharvest handling of blackberries is critical when selling fruit to retail or wholesale markets.
-Fruit reddening is a manifestation that can occur in stored blackberries.
-It is characterized by one or several bright red drupelets that detract from the attractiveness of the berries.
-Although the exact cause is not certain, possible causes include cultivar, early harvest date, temperatures above 77°F during picking, immature fruit, chemical composition, and condensation on the fruit.
+Fruit reddening, also known as reversion or red drupe, can occur in stored blackberries.
+This reddening is characterized by one or several bright red drupelets that detract from the attractiveness of the berries.
+Although the exact cause is uncertain, possible causes include the cultivar, early harvest date, temperatures above 77°F during picking, immature fruit, chemical composition, and condensation on the fruit.

 Harvest raspberries daily.
 Raspberry fruit are very soft and even more perishable than blackberries.
-Recent studies have shown that fruit can be harvested at the pink or light-red stage for fresh market sale or at full redness for immediate sale at pick-your-own operations (Figure 23).
-Fruit that was picked unripe (yellow-pink) achieved full color, soluble solids content, acidity, and flavor (tasted at random) after six days of storage.
-Fruit picked pink was much firmer and less leaky than berries picked at the normal commercial fresh market ripe stage.
-However, they found that fruit picked at this stage was 4 to 20 percent smaller, depending on variety and relative ripeness at harvest.
-Growers will have to determine whether extended shelf life or fruit size is more important.
+Studies have shown that fruit can be harvested at the pink or light red stage for fresh market sale or at full redness for immediate sale at pick-your-own operations (Figure 13-4).
+Fruit that is picked unripe (yellow-pink) achieves full color, soluble solids content, acidity, and flavor (tasted at random) after six days of storage.
+Fruit that was picked pink is much firmer and less “leaky” than berries picked at the normal commercial fresh market ripe stage.
+However, research has found that fruit picked at this stage was 4% to 20% smaller, depending on the variety and relative ripeness at harvest.
+Growers must decide if extended shelf life or fruit size is more important.

 Other Publications in Southeast Regional Caneberry Production Guide